 Also if you contribute to any open source project, make sure you write that down in your resume as well.

-Of course the impact of school projects and open source contribution is not as strong as referrals and professional experience.
+Of course, the impact of school projects and open source contributions is not as strong as referrals and professional experience.

-But assuming everything else being equal, these projects will definitely help you stand out among other candidates with less projects to show on their resumes.
+But assuming everything else being equal, these projects will definitely help you stand out among other candidates with fewer projects to show on their resumes.

 If you work on all the four aspects I discussed above, I assure you that will be invited to your first coding interview.